How to become a sound engineer: Raphael's story

 - The week he graduated from university, Raphael received a call from Tinie Tempah's production team to work for him in music production

-- Raphael advises to not be swayed by the glamour as being a sound engineer is not about the engineer, but about making sure that the artist on stage is comfortable.
+- Raphael advises to not be swayed by the glamour as being a sound engineer is not glamorous - it's all about making sure that the artist on stage is comfortable.

-What to expect if you want to be a live sound engineer
+What to expect if you want to become a sound engineer